zzzyyylllty/EmbianComponent/README.md

 dependencies {
     implementation("io.github.zzzyyylllty:EmbianComponent:VERSION")
-    // If this not working use taboo("com.github.zzzyyylllty:EmbianComponent:VERSION") }
+    // If this not working use implementation("com.github.zzzyyylllty:EmbianComponent:VERSION") }
 ```